 Dr. Trudy Cardinal is a Cree/Metis educator from Northern Alberta.
-She is currently an assistant professor in the Elementary Education department of the University of Alberta.
 As a former Elementary School teacher of 13 years, a mother, a grandmother, an aunty, and an Indigenous scholar she is dedicated to continuing to deepen understanding of the educational experiences of First Nations, Metis & Inuit children, youth and families.
 Her current research is an inquiry into former teacher education students' thinking in regards to the possibilities relational pedagogies and Indigenous ways of being and knowing create for shifting how schooling attends to literacy, particularly literacy in an Indigenous context.

 Ph.D.
 2014 - Department of Elementary Education, University of Alberta